 Heralding a new wave of Disability Art in the North East, we are delighted to be working in collaboration with Black Robin who has secured funding from Arts Council England to develop a living archive to gather and create a platform to share work from disabled artists past and present.
 It is essential to collate a body of otherwise hidden work from the disability arts community and to reflect the work undertaken by many to bring about the change we have today.

-On Whose Shoulders We Build will launch with an exhibition at ARC Stockton, celebrating the pioneering work of a vibrant artistic community.
+On Whose Shoulders We Build now has it's own website celebrating and paying tribute to the pioneering work of a vibrant artistic community.
 The North East has a rich and proud tradition of self-organised disability arts practice, which has remained discreet and hidden.
-Through a series of interviews, workshops & written commissions, the specific & rich nature of disability art in the North East is put centre-stage.
-Fascinating portraits, quotes and artefacts reflecting the voices, contemporary work & thinking of disabled people from our region.
+The specific and rich nature of disability art in the North East, and its heritage, is put centre-stage.
+Fascinating portraits, quotes and artefacts reflecting the voices, contemporary work & thinking of disabled people from our region will build over time.